OpenBB-finance/OpenBB/website/content/sdk/usage/intros/stocks/fundamental-analysis.md

 ### Analysis

 The `openbb.stocks.fa.analysis` function scans 10K SEC filings with NLP to highlight risk factors and statements provided in the Discussion and Analysis sections.
+Summarizations by, [elclect.us](https://eclect.us/)

 ```python
 openbb.stocks.fa.analysis('COST').head(1)